mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 # HTTP Headers

-Note: This section should be improved by clarifying if headers are request, response or both.
+Note: This section should be improved by clarifying if headers are in request, response or both.

 ## IP-Protocol Header for CONNECT-IP {#IP-Protocol}

-In order to construct the IP header the MASQUE server needs to fill the "Protocol" field in the IPv4 header or "Next header" field in the IPv6 header.
-As the IP payload is otherwise mostly opaque to the MASQUE forwarding server, this information has to be provided by the client for each CONNECT-IP request for flow forwarding.
+In order to construct the IP header the the proxy needs to fill the "Protocol" field in the IPv4 header or "Next header" field in the IPv6 header.
+As the IP payload is otherwise mostly opaque to the proxy, this information has to be provided by the client for each CONNECT-IP request for flow forwarding.

 IP-Protocol is a Item Structured Header {{!RFC8941}}.
 Its value MUST